daniill5738/sep10-freedom-project/prep/content.md

 Topic: **Business**

 ## Overview/Introduction/Context
-In the Business industry we see lots of people using different types of technology and shows how people make their money and needs.
-In business there are key technologies that are commonly used worldwide such as computers as it lets people store and organize signifcant information, and use programs to make their work a lot faster.
+In the business industry, we see lots of people use many types of technology to make money and meet their goals.
+There are key technologies that are commonly used worldwide, such as computers as it lets people store and organize signifcant information, and use programs to make their work a lot faster.
 Additionally, mobile devices are also really good because they let peopler communicate with each other and check up on them if they need help.
 *  [Computer](https://media.geeksforgeeks.org/wp-content/uploads/20240710085808/desktop.jpg).
 * [Mobile Devices](https://www.malwarebytes.com/wp-content/uploads/sites/2/2015/05/photodune-9089398-mobile-devices-s.jpg).